 Chart 2.1 displays the annual age-sex-adjusted central death rates experienced since 1900.
 An examination of these rates reveals a sequence of distinct periods of mortality reduction.
-Table 2.2 provides average annual rates of reduction2 for these periods.
+Table 2.2 provides average annual rates of reduction for these periods.
 During the period 1900-1936, annual mortality reduction averaged about 0.7 percent for males and 0.8 percent for females.
 During the following period, 1936-1954, there was more rapid reduction (with the help of antibiotics and other medical advances), averaging 1.5 percent per year for males and 2.3 percent per year for females.
 The period 1954-1968 saw a much slower reduction of 0.7 percent per year for females and an increase of 0.3 percent per year for males.
-From 1968 through 1982, rapid reduction in mortality surged (with the help of Medicare and Medicaid), averaging 1.8 percent for males and 2.1 percent for females, annually.
-From 1982 to 2011, more moderate reduction in mortality returned, averaging 1.3 percent per year for males and 0.6 percent for females.
+From 1968 through 1982, the rate of reduction in mortality surged (with the help of Medicare and Medicaid), averaging 1.8 percent for males and 2.1 percent for females, annually.
+From 1982 to 1999, moderately slow reduction in mortality returned, averaging 0.9 percent per year for males and 0.4 percent per year for males.
+From 1999 to 2009, another more rapid period occurred, averaging 1.8 percent per year for males and 1.4 percent per year for females, annually.
+The latest period, 2009-2013, has mortality reduction slowing with average mortality improvement of 0.6 percent per year for males and 0.3 percent per year for females.